 Can I tell you a little secret?
 I knew the wake-up day was coming.
 I had already tried to change a few habits.

 But I couldn’t stick to any of them.

 Every time I decided to replace one, someone in my family needed something changed, moved, altered or otherwise, and I wasn’t able to keep with it.
 And, I remember thinking that it’s not just me I’m changing here.
 It’s me and the big long, heavy-as-a-sea-monster tail behind me called my family.

-And eventually, I wasn’t sure it was even worth starting because I couldn’t handle the feeling of failure over and over!
+And second, because I couldn’t handle the expected failure over and over!

 What God Says or Does: